Hungarian language: Phonology

-Hungarian has 14 vowel phonemes and 30 consonant phonemes (or 31, it depends on the dialect).
+Hungarian has 14 vowel phonemes and 30 consonant phonemes (or 31, depending on the dialect).
 The vowel phonemes can be grouped as pairs of short and long vowels such as o and ó.
 Most of the pairs have an almost similar pronunciation and vary significantly only in their duration.
 However, pairs a/á and e/é differ both in closedness and in length.